justeattakeaway/fozzie-components/CONTRIBUTING.md

 To publish a package to **npm**, please first ensure that you have registered an account on [npmjs.com](https://www.npmjs.com/).

-Internal contributors (JET Employees) should request to be added to the Just Eat npm organisation by asking in the #guild-ui Slack channel and providing your npm username.
-This will then allow you to publish the packages in our mono-repo.
+Internal contributors (JET Employees) should request to be added to the Just Eat npm organisation by asking in the #guild-frontend Slack channel and providing their npm username.
+This will then allow you to publish the packages from our mono-repo.

+To be able to publish you will need to run `npm login` first.
+You will also need to add your github access token to `.npmrc` file for components to be published to our Storybook.
+More info about that can be found [here](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages).

 External contributors should raise a pull request and the release will be handled for you once approved.